Ottawa Home Builder Ratings

 Assumptions

-When we began rating builder performance five years ago, there were few metrics available, and business performance evaluation by the general public was dubious at best.
+When we began rating builder performance ten years ago, there were few metrics available, and business performance evaluation by the general public was dubious when generalized.
 Since then, several changes have taken place, and we have now updated our methodoloy accordingly.

 Most significantly, attitudes about the public accountability of businesses have matured considerably.
 Whereas public ratings previously were skewed due to evaluations being provided mostly by the aggrieved, since then a culture of responsible and fair assessment by both the aggrieved and the delighted has become normalized, providing the basis for a reasonable assumption of balance.